AMSP-04/NETN-LOG/NETN-LOG.md

 9. The provider sends a `ServiceStarted` message with `RequestId` parameter to indicate that delivery of requested service has started.
 All preparations and a `ReadyToReceiveService` notification from the consumer must be complete beginning the service delivery.

-10. Both consumer and provider can cancel the service during service delivery using `CancelRequest` with `RequestId` and on optional `Reason` parameter.
+10. Both consumer and provider can cancel the service during service delivery using `CancelRequest` with `RequestId` and an optional `Reason` parameter.
 Cancellation during delivery will cause the logistics pattern to continue with Service Acceptance immediately even if not all of the agreed service is delivered.

 **Service Acceptance**: the provider or consumer indicates the completion of the service delivery and waits for acknowledgement/acceptance from the other part.